How to Measure VO2 Max: Unlock Your Aerobic Fitness Potential

 The Bruce protocol is a progressive treadmill test, which involves walking on a treadmill for three minutes per stage and progressing through specific established stages that get progressively harder.

-This VO2 max test protocol is stopped when the individual has reached 85% of their age-predicted maximum heart rate or if the heart rate exceeds 115 bpm for two stages.
+This test protocol stops when the individual’s heart rate reaches 85% of its age-predicted maximum or exceeds 115 bpm for two stages.

-After completing the test, VO2 max calculations are performed using a formula that takes into consideration your sex and the total time that you lasted while performing the Bruce treadmill test.
+After completing the test, calculations are performed using a formula that takes into consideration your sex and the total time that you lasted while performing the Bruce treadmill test.

 • Men: VO2 max = 14.8 – (1.379 x T) + (0.451 x T²) – (0.012 x T³)